Skip to main content

 Remark

-On the cpu_p1 partition (default)
+On the default CPU partition (cpu_p1)

 • 3.9 GB per CPU core when hyperthreading is disabled (Slurm option --hint=nomultithread)